 ISON – Andromeda Skyline (2018)

-Expansive and cosmic in scope, Andromeda Skyline pairs synth-driven atmosphere with brooding doom riffs and ethereal female vocals.
-It moves at a glacial pace, layering shimmering textures over a deep emotional undercurrent.
-Feels like doomgaze set adrift in deep space.
+Andromeda Skyline stretches doomgaze into something more cosmic, pairing synth-heavy atmosphere with brooding riffs and ethereal vocals.
+It moves at a glacial pace, letting shimmering textures and deeper emotion drift together like it was made for deep space.

 Jesu – Everyday I Get Closer To The Light From Which I Came (2013)

 Jesu’s trademark blend of bright, melodic moments and introspective depth is fully intact here, though this album leans further into ambient textures and emotional nuance.
-Slow, warm, and meditative, it trades sheer weight for atmosphere — a significant entry in Broadrick’s ever-evolving catalog.
+Slow, warm, and meditative, it trades sheer weight for atmosphere and is a significant entry in Broadrick’s ever-evolving catalog.

 Am Himmel – As Eternal As The Starless Kingdom Of Sorrow (2022)